i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 Note that this is a Noise "N" pattern, but we use the same "IK" initializer as for bound sessions.

+New Session essages can not be identified as containing Alice's static key or not until the static key is decrypted and inspected to determine if it contains all zeros.
+Therefore, the receiver must use the "IK" state machine for all New Session messages.
+If the static key is all zeros, the "ss" message pattern must be skipped.

 .. raw:: html